 Don’t lose sight of the fact that these are general tips.
 Each person is different so what makes you comfortable may not fit in nicely with the norm.
 It’s all about creating the best possible sleeping conditions for yourself.
 We hope that these tips give you what you need to make an informed decision when choosing the right pillow for your needs.
 At the very least, you now have the ammunition you need to call the front desk at your hotel and ask for the proper accommodations.
 “How can we help you?”
 “I’m calling from room 502.
 All of the pillows in my room are thick ones.
 I’m a stomach sleeper.
 Do y’all have any thin ones?”

 Struggling with sleep apnea, snoring, or another sleep condition?
 We’ve got plenty of options for you.
-Take back your sleep (so you wake up refreshed with no cricks in your neck) by scheduling an appointment with Dr. Pasha and his team.
+Take back your sleep (so you wake up refreshed with no cricks in your neck).
+Discuss how your pillow choice can affect your sleep with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!